Rb-Oni/Rb-Oni/README.md

 ### Hi there 👋

-I'm Robin, a junior web developer.
+I'm Robin, an Analyst developer.
 I try to code web apps when I'm not coding web apps.

 - 🔭 I’m currently working on several React projects.
 - 🌱 I’m currently learning React.